Ailing Nokia falls back on patents legacy

 "They should be doing this.
 The only questions is: why did they wait so long?" said Alexander Poltorak, chief executive of patent consultancy General Patent Corp.

-Nokia sued HTC and ViewSonic for infringing its mobile technology and software patents, and others using Android are likely to be among the next targeted.
-Analysts say it's likely soon to go after top Chinese and Indian vendors, as well as Kindle-maker Amazon.Com Inc.
+Nokia sued HTC (2498.TW) and ViewSonic for infringing its mobile technology and software patents, and others using Android are likely to be among the next targeted.
+Analysts say it's likely soon to go after top Chinese and Indian vendors, as well as Kindle-maker Amazon.Com Inc (AMZN.O).

-"I would expect its next targets to include ZTE, Huawei and Micromax," said analyst Tero Kuittinen at Finnish mobile firm Alekstra.
+"I would expect its next targets to include ZTE (000063.SZ), Huawei HWT.UL and Micromax," said analyst Tero Kuittinen at Finnish mobile firm Alekstra.

 Nokia declined comment on other possible targets but spokesman Mark Durrant said in an email: "It's clear from last week's press release about actions against HTC, RIM and Viewsonic that we are taking new steps, moving beyond essential patents to other patents for which we have no obligation to license at all."